Posts

 Image

 Dogs prefer to be petted on the side of their chest or under the chin, not on the top of the head, paws, or back legs--and it makes a difference who is doing the petting.
-Photo: Ksenia Raykova/Shutterstock By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-When my Siberian husky wants affection, he will come and stand near me.
+Photo: Ksenia Raykova/Shutterstock By Zazie Todd, PhD When my Siberian husky wants affection, he will come and stand near me.
 If I don’t respond immediately, he will lick his lips and move closer, possibly leaning on me, until I respond.
 Sometimes when I start to pet him, he will lick his lips again, but if I take this as a sign that he’d like me to stop, he licks his lips even more and moves closer or paws at me to ask me to start petting again.
 At some point he will sit, and then lay down and ask for chest rubs.
 From his perspective, chest rubs should last at least half an hour, and if I stop at any point before this there will be more licking of lips and pawing at me.
-I was interested to
+I was interested to read a new paper by Franziska Kuhne and colleagues in Germany that investigates how dogs respond to petting from

 Perceptions of Stray and Feral Cats in New Zealand